 No one starts a war — or rather, no one in his senses ought to do so — without first being clear in his mind what he intends to achieve by that war and how he intends to conduct it.
 Carl von Clausewitz, circa 1905.

-Flying me and 75 other replacements, the USAF C-130 landed hard onto the too-short runway at the An Khe Army Airfield and quickly reversed thrust to keep from overshooting.
+Flying me and 75 other replacements, closer to the war, the USAF C-130 Hercules landed hard onto the too-short runway at the An Khe Army Airfield and quickly reversed thrust to keep from overshooting.

 Here in the Central Highlands of South Vietnam, was a sight to behold: The elite 1st Cavalry Division (Airmobile), headquarters for “The First Team,” boasting 16,000 men including Airborne, Ranger, Pathfinder and other specially trained Skytroopers; high-tech gun-ships and support helicopters numbered 434.

-Because of those expensive weapons-of-war-aircraft and other security concerns, Camp Radcliff,* unlike most others in Vietnam, was off-limits to Vietnamese Nationals.
+Because of those expensive weapons-of-war-aircraft and other security concerns, Camp Radcliff,* (unlike most other large US bases in Vietnam) was off-limits to Vietnamese Nationals.
 That meant low-ranking GI’s like me, did the dirty work usually performed by indigenous Vietnamese.

 The enemy made up for the prohibition of their fellow Vietnamese (many of whom would spy for them) by launching mortars our way most every night.